Telfar Clemens: Early life and education

-Clemens was born in Lefrak City, Queens in 1985.
-His parents are Liberian.
+Clemens was born in Lefrak City, Queens in 1985 to Liberian parents.
 His family moved back to Liberia for a short period of time, but then to avoid the Second Liberian Civil War, relocated to Gaithersburg, Maryland.

 While in high school at New York's P.S.
 206, Clemens's teacher wrote monograms for all of their students.
 The monogram the teacher gave to Clemens would later become the brand's signature logo.

-In 2005, as a student at Pace University, Clemens founded his eponymous, unisex fashion brand, Telfar.
-He graduated from Pace University in 2008.
+In 2005, Clemens was an accounting student at Pace University and a DJ, where he would go downtown at Century 21 to go shopping in women's European brands such as: Yves Saint-Laurent, Maison Margiela and Helmut Lang.
+Clemens then founded his eponymous, unisex fashion brand, Telfar.
+Clemens later graduated from Pace University in 2008 with a degree in accounting.

 Career

 Clemens met Babak Radboy in 2004, who later joined Telfar as creative director and business partner in 2013.

+In 2014, Clemens released the first iteration of the Shopping Bag, which would go on to become a major it bag.

 In September 2016, Clemens and Radboy worked together on an installation at the Berlin Biennale, accompanied by a video rendered by artists Ryan Trecartin and Lizzie Fitch.

 In May 2017, Clemens collaborated with musician Solange Knowles to design the outfits for Knowles and her dancers for "An Ode To", a no-phones-allowed interdisciplinary performance at the Guggenheim Museum in New York City.

 In September 2017, Clemens designed uniforms for 400 White Castle franchises.
 In October, 2017, Clemens released a special capsule collection in collaboration with White Castle that year, with all proceeds from the partnership went to bail funds for teenagers imprisoned on Rikers Island.
+That year, he won the 2017 CFDA/Vogue Fashion Fund along with a $400,000 prize, much of which he invested in the production of the Telfar Shopping Bag.

 In February 2019, Telfar showed his Fall Winter 2019 collection at Irving Plaza in New York City in an exclusive event celebrating black future(s) month, with 1000 guests, a mosh pit for a runway (models were crowd-surfed through the audience rather than walking down a runway), and live stage music.
 The fashion show, co-hosted by playwright Jeremy O. Harris, featured performances by musicians Ho99o9, Na-Kel Smith, Oyinda, Butch Dawson, and the designer Clemens himself.

 In early 2020, Clemens announced a collaboration with Gap Inc. The collection was postponed indefinitely in March 2020 due to the COVID-19 pandemic.